Suicide Silence: Sacred Words and self-titled fifth album (2015–2019)

-On October 6, 2015, Suicide Silence announced via their Facebook page they were going to be releasing a new EP on October 23, 2015 titled Sacred Words, featuring the eponymous track from You Can't Stop Me.
+On October 6, 2015, Suicide Silence announced via their Facebook page they were going to be releasing a new EP on October 23, 2015, titled Sacred Words, featuring the eponymous track from You Can't Stop Me.
 It featured "Sacred Words" as well as various unreleased tracks, including 3 live tracks taken from a live performance at the Hungarian festival RockPart 2015.
 The band also stated that they began working on a new album in 2016.

-On December 27, 2016, The band announced that their self-titled album, Suicide Silence, was released on February 24, 2017 via Nuclear Blast.
+On December 27, 2016, The band announced that their self-titled album, Suicide Silence, would be released on February 24, 2017, via Nuclear Blast.
 The first single "Doris", which had been performed live at Knotfest in 2016, was released on January 6, 2017, to scathing criticism from fans due to the perceived drastic stylistic shift.
 The album became a notable departure from their established deathcore sound, instead pursuing a sound resembling nu metal, heavily influenced by 1990s acts such as Korn and Deftones.
 The album received mixed reviews from critics.
 About 4,650 copies were sold in its first week of sales, which was 69% less than the 15,000 first week sales of their previous album You Can't Stop Me.

 Become the Hunter and Remember...
 You Must Die (2019–present)

 On October 21, 2019, the band announced their sixth studio album will be called Become the Hunter with a release date expected in early 2020.
 The album artwork and track listing was released through their label Nuclear Blast, and on November 11, the band released the opening, instrumental track "Meltdown" from the record.
 In all, the album spawned three other singles: "Love Me to Death", "Feel Alive" and "Two Steps".
 Drummer Lopez was absent from its recording due to entering rehabilitation, so drums on the record were instead performed by Ernie Iniguez as a session contribution.

-In early 2022, the band announced their return to Century Media, where they released their first three albums.
+In early 2022, the band announced their return to Century Media Records, where they released their first three albums.
 On April 29, Lopez had departed the band.
 Ernie Iniguez, who had played drums on Become the Hunter, was announced as his live replacement for any upcoming tours.
 In June 2022, the band announced the title of their seventh studio album, Remember...
 You Must Die, along with a short audio clip.
 The album is set for release in early 2023.

-On December 10, the band released a new single titled "Alter of Self" and revealed the new album would be released on March 10, 2023.
+On August 31, Suicide Silence released the first single and title track "You Must Die" along with a music video.
+On October 31, the band premiered the second single "Capable of Violence (N.F.W.)" along with an acommpanying music video.
+On December 9, the band published third single titled "Alter of Self" and revealed the new album would be released on March 10, 2023.
 On February 8, 2023, one month before the album release, the band unveiled the fourth single "Dying Life" and its corresponding music video.